The path from lattice QCD to the short-distance contribution to $0\nu\beta\beta$ decay with a light Majorana neutrino

 where in the summations, $\bm{k}_1,\bm{k}_2 \in \frac{2\pi}{L}\mathbb{Z}^3$.
-This sum-integral difference can be evaluated numerically for given values of $E_i$ and $E_f$, the detail of which is presented in the Appendix.
+This sum-integral difference can be evaluated numerically for given values of $E_i$ and $E_f$, the detail of which is presented in Supplemental Material.
 The requirement $\bm{k}_1 \neq \bm{k}_2$ removes the zero spatial-momentum mode of the neutrino in the loop to render the finite-volume sum finite.
-Correspondingly, the finite-volume correlation function in lattice QCD will need to implement a zero-mode regulated neutrino propagator to match to this expression.
+Correspondingly, the finite-volume correlation function in LQCD will need to implement a zero-mode regulated neutrino propagator to match to this expression.
 Such a treatment of the infrared singularities in a finite volume is customary in the lattice QCD+QED studies of hadronic masses~\cite{Hayakawa:2008an, Borsanyi:2014jba, Davoudi:2018qpl}, decay amplitudes~\cite{Lubicz:2016xro, Carrasco:2015xwa, Cai:2018why}, and two-hadron scattering~\cite{Beane:2014qha, Beane:2020ycc}.
-Other prescriptions have been proposed and implemented for lattice-QCD calculation of the $\pi^- \to \pi^+\;(ee)$ amplitude~\cite{Tuo:2019bue, Detmold:2020jqv}.
-These can be generalized to be applicable to the $nn \to pp\;(ee)$ process following similar steps as those in this work.

 To proceed with finding the matching relation, one notes that the finite-volume correlation function in Eq.~(\ref{eq:CL}) has the same general structure as that for the two-neutrino process obtained in Ref.~\cite{Davoudi:2020xdv}.
 As a result, all steps introduced in Ref.~\cite{Davoudi:2020xdv} can be closely followed to obtain the matching relation between finite and infinite-volume matrix elements.
 In particular, upon Fourier transforming Eq.~(\ref{eq:CL}) with $E_i$ and $E_f$ to form the correlation function in the mixed time-momentum representation, and comparing it against the same correlation function that is obtained from a direct four-point function upon inserting complete sets of intermediate finite-volume states between the currents, one arrives at